carloop/hardware/README.md

 ## Hardware

+There are a few hardware variants

-Here are the PCB design files for the Revision 2.3
+Here are the PCB design files for the Revision 2.3, the one sold on the [Carloop store](https://store.carloop.io)

 * [Schematic (PDF)](Carloop.v2/Carloop-v2.3.pdf)
   [(Eagle)](Carloop.v2/Carloop-v2.3.sch)